molily/molily.de/_posts/2019-02-03-testing-angular.md

 ```

 The `CounterComponent` expects a `number` Input and renders it into the DOM.
 When reading text from the DOM, we always deal with strings.
 What is why we pass in a number `123` but expect to find the string `'123'`.

-In addition to primitive values, Components usually expect complex objects, arrays or even Observables.
-Sometimes they process the Input values before displaying them.
-Testing this behavior takes more effort.
-The test needs to define meaningful fake data first.
-Setting the Input properties is straight-forward.
-The Assert phase get more complex because the Input values are not directly rendered.

-TODO

 ### Testing Outputs